hoverboard88/hoverboard/wp-content/plugins/ga-google-analytics/readme.txt

 **Got a question?**

 To ask a question, suggest a feature, or provide feedback, [contact me directly](https://plugin-planet.com/support/#contact).
-Learn more about [Google Analytics](https://www.google.com/analytics/) and [GA tracking methods](https://perishablepress.com/3-ways-track-google-analytics/).
+Learn more about [Google Analytics](https://www.google.com/analytics/).